 The 4R Nutrient Stewardship Initiative is a program developed to encourage the best management practices for the use of fertilizers.
 The basis of the concept is applying the right source of nutrient, at the right rate, at the right time, and in the right place.

 These practices are being demonstrated through the Agriculture Demonstration of Practices and Technologies (ADOPT) program, which is supported by both provincial and federal governments through the Canadian Agricultural Partnership (CAP), and Fertilizer Canada.

-Both locations experienced a drier than normal growing season but started the season with good stored so moisture.
+Both locations experienced a drier-than-normal growing season but started the season with good stored soil moisture.
 The expectation would have been to experience some protein increases from split applications but that was not the case.
 The lack of precipitation during the growing season may at least partially explain this result.

 The conclusion of these trials supports that side-band application of the recommended rates of nitrogen is the appropriate practice in these growing conditions.

 For full details on these demonstration projects, contact the Crops Extension Specialist in the Ministry of Agriculture Regional office closest to you.